minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-token.md

 Note: Verification codes will only be used when the user uses the app.
 For terminal flows this verification is replaced by an ID check.

-## Exchanging the token for a test result
+## Exchanging the token for a test result or vaccination event

-Once the token is scanned / read / entered in the app or terminal, CoronaCheck will try to fetch a test result.
+Once the token is scanned / read / entered in the app, CoronaCheck will try to fetch the result.

-The test provider should provide two endpoints that allows the user to collect this test result using the token provided in the previous step:
+The provider should provide an endpoint that allows the user to collect this result using the token provided in the previous step:
 * The CoronaCheck end user app will fetch the result, using the token, directly from the test provider backend.
 This flow should include the verification step (using a verification code sent to the user's device) described earlier.
-* Print terminals will fetch the result, using the token, directly from the test provider backend too.
-However instead of a verification via sms, the terminal staff will ask the user voor proof of identity, and enter the birth month / day.
-This month/day will be provided to the endpoint and should be checked by the test provider.
+* The CoronaCheck website for home printing will use the exact same endpoint.

 Depending on where in the process the token was supplied, and depending on when the user enters it in their app, there can be 3 distinct responses: